ghostsec420/SCPA/README.md

 ## Miscellaneous

 This is optional, however the hacker might find anything valuable whatever if it's related to the operation or not.
-This phrase relates to gain profits of any kind or other sensitive data that is damaging to the organization.
+This phase relates to gain profits of any kind or other sensitive data that is damaging to the organization.

 ## Reporting